 The paradigms presented here, mark 40 years of software development management evolution, but the adaptive era was just about to start.

 The gist of this article is a fragment from “Managing complex software”, the third chapter of our book called From A to App Success: How to turn ideas into apps that make a difference.

 The rest of the chapter gets into the second major phase of software management paradigms, also known as the Adaptive Era.
-Get the book for FREE by sending us an e-mail at email@example.com, with the subject title “Book Request“, and we’ll gladly send it to you.
+You can download the book for free by accessing our website here.